jinagamvasubabu/kudos-slack-bot/README.md

 1. **Bot not responding**
    - Check if the bot is installed in the workspace
    - Verify the bot token in `.env`
-   - Ensure ngrok is running and the URL is updated in Slack app settings
+   - Ensure Socket Mode is enabled

 2. **Cannot post in channel**
    - Make sure the bot is invited to the channel